IbrarMakaveli/sui/crates/sui/tests/mock_sui_systems/base/README.txt

 We only need to update code here and in other mock versions when the core protocol changes.
 This includes:
 1. The genesis creation function interface
 2. advance_epoch and advance_epoch_safe_mode interface
+3. Any new system function call to the sui-system package required by protocol.
-3. Any new information needed at epoch start.
+4. Any new information needed at epoch start.